 The sun comes out a lot this time of the year in Managua.
 Managua usually receives more sunshine than Puerto Viejo during winter.
 Managua gets 244 hours of sunny skies, while Puerto Viejo receives 159 hours of full sun in the winter.

 In the winter, Managua is around the same temperature as Puerto Viejo.
-Typically, the winter temperatures in Managua in January are around 26°C (79°F), and Puerto Viejo is about 25°C (77°F).
+Typically, the winter temperatures in Managua in January average around 26°C (79°F), and Puerto Viejo averages at about 25°C (77°F).

 Puerto Viejo gets a good bit of rain this time of year.
 Managua usually gets less rain in April than Puerto Viejo.
 Managua gets 6 mm (0.2 in) of rain, while Puerto Viejo receives 287 mm (11.3 in) of rain this time of the year.